-Governing Law: The procedures to be followed by the charter school and the entity granting the charter to resolve disputes relating to provisions of the charter.
-Education Code Section 47605(b)(5)(N).
+Governing Law: The procedures to be followed by the charter school and the chartering authority to resolve disputes relating to provisions of the charter.
+Education Code Section 47605(c)(5)(N).

 INTENT

 The intent of this dispute resolution process is to: